Strictly Business Podcast: Keshet’s Alon Shtruzman Talks Global Content ‘Sea Change,’ M&A Prospects

 “It’s a complete sea-change.
 The way shows are being commissioned and being produced and being watched.
 Every aspect of the eco-system as we knew it has changed,” Shtruzman says.

-Based in Los Angeles, Shtruzman runs the international sales and distribution arm for Israel’s dominant Keshet Media Group, headed by Avi Nir.
+Based in Los Angeles, Shtruzman runs the international production and distribution arm for Israel’s dominant Keshet Media Group, headed by Avi Nir.
 Keshet International (KI) sells programs and formats that come off Keshet’s top-rated commercial TV network in Israel, as well as a range of other projects.
 Nir recruited Shtruzman to KI in 2012, after the latter established himself as an entrepreneur and executive with a number of Israeli media firms since the 1990s.
 He also served a stint with Fox International Channels.

 In assessing the contemporary sales environment, Shtruzman notes that buyers in emerging territories like Vietnam and Cambodia of late have become aggressive in purchasing original content as platforms multiply.
 But that same dynamic means that more producers from territories outside the U.S. and U.K. are becoming competitive with formats and series of their own.
 Keshet’s own story, fueled by with hits like “Homeland” and the “Rising Star” talent competition franchise, is a testament to the opening of the marketplace to new entrants.